JohanVanslembrouck/corolib/examples/boost/README.md

 ## Contents

+* Folder common contains the common code that is used by all client-server applications in the following folders.

 * Folders clientserver1, clientserver2, clientserver3 and clientserver4 use Boost for client-server communication.
 Two or more applications have to be started, e.g. a server application and one or more client applications.